-WAEs and the network provide additional high availability (HA) capabilities.
+Cisco WAEs and the network provide additional high availability (HA) capabilities.
 Routers can be configured redundantly providing HSRP or GLBP services.
-WAEs can configured in a N+1 configuration.
-N+1 configuration not only provide scalability but availability as well.
-This design calls for N number of WAEs for a specific workload, then add a standby WAE.
-Since the workload always distributes evenly among the WAEs, the standby WAE is utilized, reducing overall workload.
-In the event that a WAE fails, the rest of WAEs can resume normal workload.
+Cisco WAEs can be configured in a N+1 configuration.
+N+1 configuration provides scalability and availability.
+This design calls for N number of Cisco WAEs for a specific workload, then add a standby Cisco WAE.
+Since the workload always distributes evenly among the Cisco WAEs, the standby Cisco WAE is used, reducing overall workload.
+In the event that a Cisco WAE fails, the rest of Cisco WAEs can resume normal workload.